 Hiking on La Gomera

 We have spent a considerable amount of time hiking in Spain on a pair of Caminos de Santiago, once doing the Camino Frances and later a combination of the Camino del Norte and Camino Primitivo.
 But La Gomera ranks right up there, with arguably better scenery.
-We had just finished spending a terrific month of hiking on Tenerife but La Gomera’s steeply sloped terrain leading from the remains of an old volcano in the middle of the island down to the rocky and expansive coastline is why it is generally considered the best of all the Canarian islands when it comes to hiking.
+There is also plenty of great hiking on Tenerife but La Gomera’s steeply sloped terrain is better for hiking.
+Leading from the remains of an old volcano in the middle of the island down to the rocky and expansive coastline makes the La Gomera trails the best of all the Canarian islands.

 - Bailadero – Los Roques – La Laja (Wikiloc 21434204)

 9 km loop, 3-4 hrs – strenuous